Import a Tool¶

 Note

-Users with only Viewer permissions cannot import a tool.
+Users with only Viewer permissions can't import a tool.

 Best Practices¶